-- (a) Distinguish between the terms "accumulated fund" and "capital".
-(4 marks) - (b) Explain five accounting concepts.
-(5 marks) - (c) Outline three possible external sources of government revenue.
-(3 marks) - (d) Explain two benefits and two challenges of using the accrual basis of accounting in the public sector.
-(8 marks)
+(b) Statement of financial position as at 30 April 2020.
+(10 marks) (Total: 20 marks) QUES (a) TION FIVE Distinguish between the terms "accumulated fund" and "capital".
+(4 marks) (b) Explain five accounting concepts.
+(5 marks) (c) Outline three possible external sources of government revenue.
+(3 marks) (d) Explain two benefits and two challenges of using the accrual basis of accounting in the public sector or.
+(8 marks) (Total: 20 marks)